 Being located in Kelowna I tend to tour the wineries in the central Okanagan.
-I’ve visited all the wineries and can recommend wines from each winery, where to take the best photos, which vineyards offer picnic tables, scenic vineyards and so on.
+I’ve visited all the wineries and can recommend wines from each winery, where to take the best photos, which vineyards offer picnic tables, scenic vineyards, onsite restaurants and so on.
 But when it comes to the southern Okanagan I am still very much a student and revel in that fact.

 Click the map below to explore some of the wineries I recommend.